George B. Hutchinson

-George B. Hutchinson is an American scholar, Newton C. Farr Professor of American Culture and George Reed Professor of Writing and Rhetoric at Cornell University, where he is also Director of the John S. Knight Institute for Writing in the Disciplines.
-He is well known for his transformative work on 19th- and 20th-century American and African American literature and culture, focusing especially on the racial mores, materialistic addictions, and ecological errors of the United States.
-A recipient of both the NEH and Guggenheim Fellowships, he is the author of several foundational books.
+George Bain Hutchinson (born November 1953) is an American scholar, currently working as the Newton C. Farr Professor of American Culture, as well as the George Reed Professor of Writing and Rhetoric at Cornell University.
+He is also Director of the John S. Knight Institute for Writing in the Disciplines.
+He is a professor of nineteenth- and twentieth-century American and African American literature and culture.
+In addition to this, Hutchinson is also the author of several books on American and African American literary history, and is a recipient of both the NEH and Guggenheim Fellowships.

 Early life

 Hutchinson was raised in Indianapolis.
 As a child, he loved writing fiction, beginning in about fourth grade.
-By high school he began to enjoy writing research papers for school, and a fascination for research as well as writing has remained throughout his life.
-The creative, self-expressive aspect of writing has always enthralled him.
-When Hutchinson was young, his mother emphasized to him being ‘modern’ and open to the new but retaining a sense of quality and what will last.
-This emphasis may have contributed to Hutchinson's tendency to write counter to intellectual fads while trying to expand his readers' understanding of the possible in the past and present.
-Hutchinson was also influenced as a child by his maternal grandfather, a geologist who had a reputation for scholarly boldness and integrity.
+By high school he had developed an interest in both research and writing.
+He has shown interest in the creative, self-expressive aspect of writing.
+He has said that his mother encouraged openness to new ideas while valuing enduring cultural traditions.
+Hutchinson has said that his upbringing encouraged him to question intellectual trends and reassess historical interpretations.
+He also cited his maternal grandfather, a geologist, as an early intellectual influence.

 He graduated from Brown University with an A.B. in American Civilization in 1975.
-At Brown, he won a silver medal in the Intercollegiate Rowing Association championships in 1973 and served as captain and stroke of the men's varsity crew in 1974–5.
+At Brown, he won a silver medal in the Intercollegiate Rowing Association championships in 1973 and served as captain and stroke of the men's varsity crew in 1974–75.

-He served in the Peace Corps in Burkina Faso from 1975-7, organizing well-digging projects by hand, for water, in rural villages.
-Within three months, he abandoned his preconceived notions, attending instead to the work at hand and the people with whom he lived.
-While in Burkina Fasso, he read Julius Nyerere's Ujamaa: Essays on Socialism.
+He served in the Peace Corps in Burkina Faso from 1975 to 1977, organizing well-digging projects by hand, for water, in rural villages.
+He later wrote that the experience changed his expectations about development work.
+While in Burkina Faso, he read Julius Nyerere's Ujamaa: Essays on Socialism.
 These essays had a lasting influence on Hutchinson's view of property rights and their relation to individual rights more generally, not to mention capitalist democracy itself.
-Hutchinson's experience as a well digger in Africa completely transformed his understanding of American culture and race, and since then he has never quite accommodated himself to American culture, particularly its wastefulness, its worship of money at the expense of the commonwealth, its dearth of community life, and its racial etiquette.
+Hutchinson later wrote that his experience digging wells in rural Burkina Faso influenced his views on society and politics.